arief25ramadhan/Facial-Keypoint-Detection/README.md

 * model.py: Contains the Neural Network model for the keypoint detector trained in the second notebook (2.
 Define the Network Architecture.ipynb).

-* fkd_report: Explain the project dataset, methodology, pipeline, and results,
+* fkd_report.pdf: Explain the project dataset, methodology, pipeline, and results,

 ## References